Skip to main content

 When would the new rail service begin?

 The launch of the new rail service will depend upon many factors including funding and availability of passenger train equipment.
-Service is anticipated to start by 2029.
+Service is anticipated to start as early as 2029.
 Click the link below to learn more about the process and current status of the restoration of passenger rail to the region.

 Who will operate the new rail line?